shivan-s/shivan.xyz/content/posts/api-keys/index.md

 Stateless means we can store user information.
 In the example, we have the name `Annie Parker`, which we can derive from this JWT.
 We trust this because JWTs are almost impossible to tamper with - you cannot simply change the name into someone else and impersonate them.
 If this happens, then the JWT is no longer valid.

 A downside of JWTs is that they can be a catastrophic if, by accident, they are leaked to bad actors.
-Due to the stateless their stateless nature, holders of the `token`s can easily impersonate users and its difficult to revoke access.
+Due to their stateless nature, holders of the `token`s can easily impersonate users and its difficult to revoke access.
 We have to either wait until the `token` expires or we can add a protection via a database lookup using an `id` - checking of the `secret` is still valid.

 ### Verifying the Token